Frequently Asked Questions

 Is a list of LCME-accredited schools available to the public?

-Yes, a current listing of LCME-accredited programs in the U.S. and LCME/CACMS-accredited programs in Canada is available in the Directory of Accredited Medical Education Programs.
+Yes, a current listing of LCME-accredited programs in the U.S. and LCME/CACMS-accredited programs in Canada is available in the Medical School Directory.
 Additionally, lists of accredited schools in the U.S. and Canada are published each fall in the Medical Education Issue of the Journal of the American Medical Association (JAMA).

 Where can I find information about LCME requirements for new or proposed medical schools?

 The document, LCME Accreditation Guidelines for New and Developing Medical Schools describes the minimum requirements for consideration by the LCME in order to meet the five steps of accreditation leading to full accreditation.
 A listing of pre-accredited programs is available to the public.
 Interested parties are strongly encouraged to contact the LCME Secretariat for more detailed information.

 Am I eligible to take the USMLE exams if I attend a school with provisional or preliminary accreditation?

 Eligibility of U.S. students to take the United States Medical Licensing Examination (USMLE) requires LCME accreditation of their school.
 Graduates of LCME-accredited schools, including those with full, provisional, or preliminary accreditation, are eligible for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME).